 Can you believe Thanksgiving is right around the corner?
 This month has flown by – well really, this YEAR has flown by!
 I am so excited to head to Tampa this upcoming week with Eric and the boys to see family and celebrate Thanksgiving!
-If you haven’t already, be sure to download the Thanksgiving thankfulness printable to reflect on all you have to be grateful for this week with your friends, spouse, and kids!
+If you haven’t already, be sure to download the Thankful And Thriving printable pack to reflect on all you have to be grateful for this week with your friends, spouse, and kids!
 A big thanks to OXO for partnering with me on this post!

 This is the FIRST time Eric and I have EVER cooked a turkey.
 Our small group had a “Friendsgiving” and we volunteered for the turkey.
 Eric definitely had the mindset of “go big or go home” because this recipe was no easy feat.
 It is a 3-part recipe including ingredients and instructions for cooking the turkey, an injection, and homemade gravy!
 While it might have been time-consuming and complex, it sure was DELICIOUS!

 We also used some cooking products from our OXO that really helped simplify some of these steps.
 We loved using the OXO Silicone Roasting Rack to set the turkey on in the roasting pan which helped elevate the turkey above the fat and liquid for healthier cooking and more even cooking since it promotes air flow!
 Um yes please!
 Need to make as many healthy choices as possible amidst the indulgences of Thanksgiving!

 Next, we used the OXO Flavor Injector to add a marinade into the meat.
 It makes for juicy, flavorful turkey.
 We used this to inject all the delicious Cajun flavors!